Bartozzz/bartozzz.github.io/content/blog/2022-06-27-case-study-filler/index.md

 ### Sounds

-There's an issue with playing the same [`Audio`](https://docs.expo.dev/versions/latest/sdk/audio/) multiple times: the sound works well the first time, but the other times it seems that the sound isn't playing from the start but with a shift of some milliseconds.
+There’s an issue with playing the same [`Audio`](https://docs.expo.dev/versions/latest/sdk/audio/) multiple times: the sound works well the first time, but the other times it seems that the sound isn’t playing from the start but has a shift of some milliseconds.

 The solution I use is to preload multiple copies of [`Audio`](https://docs.expo.dev/versions/latest/sdk/audio/) and play the next sample when needed.
 My implementation looks as follows: